-5.8 The existing upper age limit for jury service is 65.
-The arguments in favour of retaining that upper age limit include the following:

-- Jury service is an important civic duty which can be onerous.
-It would be unreasonable to impose this burden on elderly persons who are likely to be less resilient and more prone to ill-health than younger persons. - The risk of dementia increases with age and the early stages of this may be difficult to detect, but it would be sufficient to impair the individual's ability to function properly as a juror.

-5.9 We do not think that there have been any serious suggestions to lower the upper age limit below 65.
-Arguments to raise the upper age limit might include:

-- Raising the upper age limit would enhance the jury's representativeness of the community.
+- 5.10 The existing upper age limit for jury service is 65.
+The consultation paper set out the following arguments in favour of retaining that upper age limit: - Jury service is an important civic duty which can be onerous.
+It would be unreasonable to impose this burden on elderly persons who are likely to be less resilient and more prone to illhealth than younger persons. - The risk of dementia increases with age and the early stages of this may be difficult to detect, but it would be sufficient to impair the individual's ability to function properly as a juror. - 5.11 There has been no suggestion to lower the upper age limit below 65.
+As we discussed in our consultation paper, arguments to raise the upper age limit include: - Raising the upper age limit would enhance the jury's representativeness of the community.
 Those over 65 represent a significant proportion of the community and should not be excluded from contributing their experience to the jury system. - Raising the upper age limit would widen the jury pool and lessen the burden on others.
 In particular, many of those over 65 are likely to be retired and jury service may prove less burdensome for them than for those still in employment. - Life expectancy has steadily increased over the years.
-An upper age limit of 65 may previously have been appropriate but it no longer reflects the demographics of the population.

-5.10 We have considered these arguments and concluded that the upper age limit for jury service should be raised from 65 to 70.
-Such a change will make the jury pool more representative of the community and will reflect the fact that life expectancy has increased.
+An upper age limit of 65 may previously have been appropriate but it no longer reflects the demographics of the population. - 5.12 Having considered these arguments we concluded in the consultation paper that the upper age limit for jury service should be raised from 65 to 70.
+Such a change would make the jury pool more representative of the community and would reflect the fact that life expectancy has increased.
+The public response to our provisional proposal has confirmed our view, with only a small minority opposed to raising the upper age limit.